Booker T. Washington High School (Tennessee)

-Booker T Washington High School (also known as BTW) is a public secondary school located north of Downtown Memphis, on the southside of Memphis, Tennessee, United States.
-The school was administered by the Memphis City Schools system, until the beginning of the 2013-14 year, it was served by the Shelby County Schools district.
-It serves grades 9-12.
+Booker T Washington High School (also known as BTW) is a public high school located in Downtown Memphis, on the southside of Memphis, Tennessee, United States.
+The school was administered by the Memphis City Schools system, until the beginning of the 2013-14 school year.
+It is currently a part of Memphis-Shelby County Schools.
 The school gained national attention when U.S. President Barack Obama delivered the school's 2011 commencement address as a reward for winning the 2011 Race to the Top Commencement Challenge.

 History

 The school was founded as the Clay Street School in 1873 and was among the first public high schools for African Americans in Memphis.
 Green Polonius Hamilton was its principal.
 It was renamed Kortrecht High School in 1891.

 In 1926 a new building was constructed and the school was renamed in honor of American educator and civil rights leader Booker T. Washington.
 Further expansions were completed in the years since, including the Blair T. Hunt Gymnasium, dedicated in 1950.